GhostOrder28/inmobitas-client/README.md

 ## Links
 * This client is the counterpart for the inmobitas api: https://github.com/GhostOrder28/inmobitas-api
-* You can visit the live application here: https://inmobitas-api-production.up.railway.app , it requires a registration but you can use a fake email, there is no verification.
+* You can visit the live application here: https://inmobitas-api-production.up.railway.app

 ## Misc
 The logotype was designed by me as it also happens that I'm a former Graphic Designer, you can check a little more on that here: https://www.behance.net/gallery/138778479/Inmobitas-Real-Estate-Concept